 Another study has shown that the mental acuity of Alzheimer’s patients who regularly sang over a four month period rose sharply.
 And still another study revealed that nursing home residents with dementia who often get agitated can benefit from internet video chat that enables residents to both see as well as hear others while reducing agitation.

-Imagine designing a completely customized live music program that is delivered one to one to your client or older adult friend or relative.
-Imagine sparking very specific memories based on the songs that they choose.
-Then add a relaxed conversation where we can call attention to a birthday, a milestone, or anything that would make your loved one perk up.
+Imagine designing a completely customized live music program that is delivered to your residents in a group setting or staged for an individual.
+Request songs.
+Add a relaxed conversation where we can call attention to a birthday, a milestone, or anything that would engage your residents.

 I fell into a mission for elders when I started performing in nursing homes some 20+ years ago.
 A professionally-trained singer, I have literally performed thousands of concerts in senior living.
 I know how to connect with older adults.

-- Having given thousands of live performances in senior centers, skilled nursing, assisted living and independent living, I have a huge repertoire of songs to choose from and know how to engage seniors.
+- Having given thousands of live performances in night clubs, resorts, casinos, senior centers, skilled nursing, assisted living and independent living, I have a huge repertoire of songs to choose from and know how to engage seniors.
 Listen to me here.
 See me here.